bitterjug/devjournal-crypto/devjournal.markdown

 - I'm guessing that this becomes a base view, i.e. its render is rendering a template with `this.model` as the context.

+## 2014-02-26 20:15 Wednesday

+- Update the api to send 1:n relations as a list of ids